-The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Boot Mode or Mifare Mode has read access to the Security Row stored in the Application-EEPROM.
+The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: Code running in Mifare Mode has read access to 64 bytes in the Application-ROM storing the "Access Condition Matrix".
+Code running in Mifare Mode has access to the Application-RAM defined by the Special Function Register MXBASL, MXBASH, MXSZL and MXSZH.
+Code running in Boot Mode or Mifare Mode has read access to the Security Row stored in the Application-EEPROM.
 The FameXE co-processor has read access to the EEPROM and read/write access to the FameXE RAM.
-13

-The TSF shall explicitly deny access of subjects to objects based on the rules: none 14.
+The TSF shall explicitly deny access of subjects to objects

+based on the rules: none 18.